Across the Cook Strait

 Approaching the South Island.

 The boat ride across the Cook Strait was three and a half hours in total, and it went pretty fast.
 Soon enough, we got the announcement that we were approaching Picton.
 Everyone moved to their cars and drove off the ferry in an nice orderly fashion.
-It was 5:30 when we landed, so we headed over to the Picton Top 10 Holiday Park and set up camp.
+It was 5:30 when we landed, so we headed over to the Picton Top 10 Holiday Park (now no longer affiliated with the Top 10 brand) and set up camp.

 Of course there was a cat.